AgiBla/Encrypt/README.md

 so the user is able of quickly locating previously encrypted files.

-- The application enables three different languages using Android resource localization & orientation localization as well as providing different UI layouts for landscape and portrait modes for all views.
+- The application enables three different languages (English, Spanish and German) using Android resource localization & orientation localization as well as providing different UI layouts for landscape and portrait modes for all views.

-- FileEncryption uses the [krypto](https://github.com/rs3vans/krypto) API.
+- The application uses the [krypto](https://github.com/rs3vans/krypto) API.
 A strong, two way encryption wrapper library around the Java Cryptography Architecture (JCA) API, making it easier to use from Kotlin

 ## Disclaimer

-Cryptography is a complex and often difficult-to-understand subject.
 The author(s) of Encrypt make no claim of expert knowledge in cryptography and we are not responsible for any loss or leakage of data, sensitive or otherwise.